 The Carnegie Mellon University School of Music had a successful semester of hybrid in-person and remote learning, while adhering to CMU's COVID-19 safety protocols.
 Students and faculty gave many exhilarating virtual performances.
 Despite all challenges, CMU's spirit of innovation is still strong, demonstrated by current students, faculty and alumni.

-In this running series, Play–In–Place, the talented artists of the School of Music are submitting performances recorded in their living rooms, porches, offices, back yards, or wherever they are sheltering in place.
+In this running series, Play–In–Place, the talented artists of the School of Music are submitting performances recorded in their living rooms, porches, offices, back yards, or wherever they are.
 See the videos below, or subscribe to our YouTube channel to get notifications of new videos.

 Play–In–Place is open to students, faculty and alumni of the CMU School of Music.
 Please submit your videos below, and see the submission guidelines here.
 We may not be able to post every single submission, but a selection will appear on this page and on our YouTube channel.

 Faculty members Andrés Cárdenes and Monique Mead perform with their children, Isabel and Tino, playing "Lo, How a Rose E'er Blooming," "The Christmas Song," and "Ding Dong Merrily on High" arranged CMU alumnus Sean Salamon.

 Alexander Chen graduated in May 2020 with his bachelor's degree in cello performance and Kelia Ingraham just earned her master's degree in collaborative piano.
 Together, they perform Astor Piazzolla's "Oblivion": Chen from his home in Philadelphia and Ingraham from her home in Pittsburgh.